Here are some interesting facts about rabbits in Australia

 - They are an invasive species whose introduction to Australia has caused devastation of habitats and is responsible for the major decline and extinction of many native Australian animals (marsupials) such as the greater bilby and the pig-footed bandicoot.

 - The introduction of the rabbit has also strained the native wildlife of Australia.
-Rabbits have been blamed for the destruction of the eremophila plant and various species of trees.
+People have blamed rabbits for the destruction of the eremophila plant and various species of trees.
 Because rabbits will feed on seedlings, many trees are never able to reproduce, leading to local extinction.

-- By the 1920s, less than 70-years since its introduction, the rabbit population in Australia ballooned to an estimated 10 billion, reproducing at a rate of 18 to 30 per single female rabbit per year.
+- By the 1920s, within just 70 years, the rabbit population in Australia surged to around 10 billion.
+They reproduced at a rate of 18 to 30 per single female rabbit per year.

 - The rabbits started to migrate across Australia at a rate of 80 miles a year.